neoreact-cat/blog/_posts/2018-01-21-population.md

 Another leaders is Krasnodarsky krai, Saint Petersburg, Sverdlovsk and Rostov oblast. <br/>
 Several regions in South, Volga, Ural, Central and Siberian federal districts also high-populated. <br/>
 <br/>
-Far east, far north and some regions in Siberia are not.<br/>
+Far East, Far North and some regions in Siberia are not.<br/>

 <table width="100%">
     <tr>